Computer Reporting Technologies (CRPT)

 Hello!
 My name is Joan Rikansrud!
-As a previous student at Green River Community College, I graduated from the Court Reporting Department, earning the Business Division Award for High Achievement.
+As a previous student at Green River College, I graduated from the Court Reporting Department, earning the Business Division Award for High Achievement.
 I worked as a freelance court reporter in the Seattle area for approximately six years.

 Unfortunately, a car accident left me unable to report any longer, and I found myself back at Green River, but this time in a teaching capacity!
 I instructed in the day and evening classes, working with beginning theory and speedbuilding students up to speeds of 140 wpm.